 SharePoint Online in cloud hosted and available in the browser so no more files shares, slow VPNs or location specific barriers to getting to your data – simply open a browser and login.
 In addition to version control, online collaboration with hundreds of people in the same document and unsurpassed search features SharePoint Online is a superb tool for many aspects of data availability, control and distribution.

-I have worked with companies large and small where the migration of files from network file shares to SharePoint Online, to simply leverage both search and ease of access has made a massive difference to organizational productivity.
+I have worked with companies large and small where the migration of files from network file shares to SharePoint Online, to simply leverage both search and ease of access has made a massive difference to organisational productivity.
 While we are working remotely the speed of finding and using data can be the biggest delay in work being done – treat your teams to easy to find, retrieve, use and update files.

 Keeping track of progress is another productivity killer for remote workers, with major and minor versions, transparent version control and the ability to automate document approval processes we remove the constant emailing around of files with mistakes being made and incorrect versions being used.
-Worse is the poor administrator who’s job is to collate the data from many excel spreadsheets sent out to the business to complete.
+Worse is the poor administrator whose job is to collate the data from many Excel spreadsheets sent out to the business to complete.
 Creating intelligent, central locations for documents to allow all users to update a single set of data can save many hours and keep remote workers focused on leveraging the data, not inputting it.

 Automation and insight for remote workers

-SharePoint Online goes beyond files and integrates with Power Apps, Power Automate and Power BI to help you provide secure, easy to access and process data and see the results in real time.
+SharePoint Online goes beyond files and integrates with Power Apps, Power Automate and Power BI to help you provide secure, easy to access and process data and see the results in real-time.